azer/crud/README.md

 ````

 ### Why another ORMish library for Go?

-I use Gorm, Gorp, SQLx in different projects, and here are my reasons to make this alternative;

 * Simplicity, taking more advantage of `reflect` library to keep the API simple.
 * Building less things with more essential abstractions